Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of upcoming elections | International - ExBulletin

 Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of upcoming elections | International

-ABU MUREIKHA, United Arab Emirates Prime Minister of India Narendra Modi visited the Middle East's first traditional stone Hindu temple on Wednesday, internationalizing both his re-election campaign and his efforts to push secular India toward a Hindu state.
+Indian Prime Minister Narendra Modi visited the Middle East's first traditional stone Hindu temple on Wednesday, internationalizing both his re-election campaign and his efforts to push secular India toward a Hindu state.

+The trip to the BAPS Hindu Mandir, just north of Abu Dhabi city, capped Modi's tour of the United Arab Emirates during which the Indian leader embraced the UAE president, describing him as a brother and also spoke to world leaders at a summit in Dubai. .

 Modi is expected to win a third term as prime minister in the upcoming elections in India, the world's largest democracy.
-But Modi's policies and his ruling Bharatiya Janata Party have raised concerns about India's future, particularly for members of its Muslim minority. to be attacked in recent years by Hindu nationalist groups.
+But Modi's policies and his ruling Bharatiya Janata Party have raised concerns about India's future, particularly for members of its Muslim minority, who have been attacked in recent years by Hindu nationalist groups .

 This has made warming relations between India and the Muslim-led Arab Gulf states crucial not only for India's energy security and for the millions of its expatriate workers in the region, but also for its international standing. .

-Every part of the time that God has given me and the body that God has given me is all for Mother India, Modi told the crowd gathered at the temple, drawing enthusiastic cheers in what at times seemed like a campaign stop.

-Even Hindu priest Brahmaviharidas Swami, who helped build the temple, made a point of repeatedly praising Modi's work, calling him perhaps the most beloved prime minister India has ever had.

-The Abu Mureikha Temple was built by the Bochasanwasi Shri Akshar Purushottam Swaminarayan Sanstha or BAPS, a global religious and civic organization within the Swaminarayan sect.
+Modi visited the Abu Mureikha Temple, built by the Bochasanwasi Shri Akshar Purushottam Swaminarayan Sanstha or BAPS, a global religious and civic organization within the Swaminarayan sect.
 Modi maintains close ties with the organization.

 Modi walked past the temple's seven spiers, a nod to the UAE's seven autocratic sheikhs.
 He looked inside the temple, where earlier on Wednesday a priest had consecrated the statues of deities, each worshiped by different Hindu faiths across India.

-Modi greeted thousands of people gathered for the event, described as a festival of harmony.
-Children greeted Modi, others applauded him as he visited the temple with priests.
+The prime minister greeted the crowd of thousands gathered at the event, described as a festival of harmony, with some spilling out onto overflow seats outside.
+The children greeted Modi, others applauded his movements in the temple with the priests.

-Today, the UAE has written a golden chapter in the history of humanity, Modi told the crowd.
-A magnificent and divine temple is being inaugurated here.
-Many years of hard work were involved behind this moment.

-Back in India, Modi opened in January a Hindu temple built on the ruins of a historic mosque in the city of Ayodhya, in the north of the country.
+The temple effort also extends to Modi's country.
+In January, he inaugurated a Hindu temple built on the ruins of a historic mosque in the northern city of Ayodhya.

-That the temple is dedicated to Hinduisms Lord Ram and had been sought by Hindus who describe it as the restoration of a religion suppressed by centuries of Mughal and British colonial rule.
+This temple is dedicated to Lord Ram of Hinduism and had been sought after by Hindus who describe it as restoring a religion suppressed by centuries of Mughal and British colonial rule.
 But the demolition of the mosque at the site in 1992 sparked riots across India that killed 2,000 people, mostly Muslims.

 Earlier on Wednesday, Modi addressed the World Government Summit in Dubai, hosted by city-state leader Sheikh Mohammed bin Rashid Al Maktoum.
 Much of the speech could be seen as a stump speech on the world stage, portraying his years in power as promoting minimum government and maximum governance.